thomazyazima/thomazyazima.github.io/week-2/7-technical-blog.md

 ## Release 1: Select a Topic
 Research one of the following topics:

-- What is the difference between Margin, Border, and Padding?  #DBCMBP
+- What is the difference between Margin, Border, and Padding?
-- What are the best practices associated with using classes vs. ids? #DBCCvID
+- What are the best practices associated with using classes vs. ids?
-- What are the differences between relative, absolute, and fixed positioning? #DBCRAFP
+- What are the differences between relative, absolute, and fixed positioning?
-- What does it mean to display inline vs inline blocks? #DBCIvIB
+- What does it mean to display inline vs inline blocks?

 ## Release 2: Blog!
 Write a blog post that teaches others how and when to use each thing.
 There is no length requirement, but it should show off the knowledge you gained this week.
 You should show examples of code and screen shots to help teach others!